 2 parts Nestle Quick

 I don’t measure anything.
 I just pour into a mixing bowl and stir the dry ingredients together.
 I now keep it in a glass container on the kitchen counter throughout the winter months!
 (No, this doesn’t fall under the clean eating we primarily do at our house these days…but occasionally we allow ourselves exceptions!)

 When you make this hot chocolate, you need to fill the mug 1/3 to 1/2 full of mix and then add hot water and stir.
 I always keep spray whipped cream and chocolate sprinkles on hand to top it off.
 I sometimes also add a drop of peppermint extract to make it a peppermint hot chocolate.

 By the way, this makes a great teacher’s gift too!
-Just fill mason jars, add some Christmas fabric over the top of the lid, attach instructions for making a great cup of hot chocolate, and you’re done!
+Just fill mason jars, add some fabric over the top of the lid, attach instructions for making a great cup of hot chocolate, and you’re done!

 GET INSTANT ACCESS TO MY LIBRARY OF FREE DOWNLOADS

 Subscribe to receive FREE printables, available exclusively to subscribers.